LieuweJ/smelly-mars-rover/typescript/backlog.md

 Responsibility:

+- move setting roverState in rover.construction should move to commandHandler.

 Refine abstractions:

-- move commandHandling to separate class to handle commandProcessInterfaces.

 Doing: